kiharalab/Domain-PFP/README.md

 ```
 python3 predict_functions.py:
-  -protein               UniProt ID of protein
+  --protein               UniProt ID of protein
-  -fasta                 Or provide the fasta file path
+  --fasta                 Or provide the fasta file path
-  -threshMFO             Threshold for MFO prediction (default: 0.36)
+  --threshMFO             Threshold for MFO prediction (default: 0.36)
-  -threshBPO             Threshold for BPO prediction (default: 0.31)
+  --threshBPO             Threshold for BPO prediction (default: 0.31)
-  -threshCCO             Threshold for CCO prediction (default: 0.36)
+  --threshCCO             Threshold for CCO prediction (default: 0.36)
+  --blast_flag            Optional flag to use DiamondBlast for function prediction
+                          (DiamondBlast needs to be installed and assigned to path)
+  --ppi_flag              Optional flag to use String PPI for function prediction
+                          (Only works for Uniprot IDs or properly formatted fastas)
-  -outfile               Path to the output csv file (optional)
+  --outfile               Path to the output csv file (optional)

 ```